 Heat sink effectiveness leads to cooler operation and longer unit life, as there’s less heat to degrade components and LEDs.
 California LightWorks guarantees at least 40,000 hours of operation with little or no drop-off in light quality or output.
 I’ve spoken to commercial growers who’ve run their California Lightworks lights almost continuously for tens of thousands of hours with zero failures of any kind.
 This reassuring reliability and longevity are reasons that well-made LED grow lights are a much better investment than HID grow lights.
 Using HID, you have to replace your bulbs every crop cycle or two.
 Over time, using HID costs a lot more than using LED.

-Unlike many other grow light companies that are founded and run by venture capitalists and others who have no clue about grow light physics and marijuana growing, California Lightworks was founded by and is owned by engineers.
+Unlike many other grow light companies, ones founded and run by entrepreneurs who have no clue about grow light physics and marijuana growing, California Lightworks was founded by and is owned by engineers.
 The founders’ engineering background is shown in their products’ superlative design features, such as specialized circuit boards and other electrical and structural strategies that minimize heat and optimize performance and longevity.

 One of the nuances about LED grow lights that impact how useful the lights are involves the angle of the light dispersal physics, and whether the manufacturers have placed lenses or other materials to interface between LEDs and plants.
 The angle that LED clusters are set into their frame makes a difference in coverage.